sch0penheimer/Ethereum-WebSocket-Gateway/README.md

 The system uses Ethereum's `SubscribeNewHead()` to monitor new blocks and broadcasts them to all subscribed clients with full block details and network metrics.

-Looking at your request, you want markdown documentation for the **Block Structure** and **Network Metrics** data structures from the Ethereum WebSocket Gateway codebase.

 ## Data Structures

 ### Block Structure